logigearcorp/docs.testarchitect.com/content/user-guide/support/glossary-of-terms/ta-class/_index.md

 The primary purpose of TA classes is to have a unified set of control classes across application platforms.
 For each built-in action, TestArchitect determines whether it can be applied to a given control based on that control's TA class.

-**Note:** The argument name ta class \(all lowercase\) is used throughout TestArchitect, most notably in interface elements.
+{{<note>}} The argument name ta class \(all lowercase\) is used throughout TestArchitect, most notably in interface elements.
 Hence, references in the documentation to the argument name itself are always all lowercase.